nicolay-r/blog/_posts/2023-12-30-visa-granted-work-permission-refused.md

   after a call to UKVI (basically they share only information from GOV.UK)

-I called 🤙 and booked an appointment at the local [Legal Center](https://newcastlelegalcentre.co.uk/) which is at `14 West Rd, Newcastle upon Tyne NE4 9HB`, the next day and was informed to bring all the necessary documents for case explanation.
+I called 🤙 and booked an appointment at the local [Legal Center](https://newcastlelegalcentre.co.uk/) which is at `14 West Rd, Newcastle upon Tyne NE4 9HB`, the next day and been informed to bring all the necessary documents for case explanation.

-The advisor in legal center has navigate me straightaway to the [Sponsor guidance part-2 at GOV.UK](https://www.gov.uk/government/publications/workers-and-temporary-workers-guidance-for-sponsors-part-2-sponsor-a-worker), where the related document says.
+During my apporintment, the advisor at legal center has navigate me straightaway to the [Sponsor guidance part-2 at GOV.UK](https://www.gov.uk/government/publications/workers-and-temporary-workers-guidance-for-sponsors-part-2-sponsor-a-worker), and provide the following and general comments to this case:

-> **Legal worker**: If the home office accepts and grants with rights to be in UK under certain conditions, covered by “employment allowed” section
+> **Legal advisor**: If the home office accepts and grants with rights to be in UK under certain conditions, covered by “employment allowed” section
 > then the overall process of issuing an ATAS certificate is no longer applicable.
 > The latter means that it may have status “Refused” which **could be treated as “Not Applicable”**.

-If your employer accepts the conditions that are later on confirmed by the Home Office, then it is not my responsibility on any eligibility to have a right to work in the UK.
+In other words, if your employer accepts the conditions that are later on confirmed by the Home Office, then it is no longer your responsibility as well as eligibility to have a wrong right to work in the UK.

+The decision of the Home Office is final, so anything that prevents it is likely no longer applicable.
-In other words, for any further circumstances on that, the employer's organization (University) is taking responsibility.
+For any further circumstances on that, the employer's organization is taking responsibility.